tenancy/docs/docs/hyn/5.2/installation.md

 in version 5.6.
 So that's all you need to do, no need to register any service providers manually in your `config/app.php`.

-Optionally you can publish the configuration files for tenancy.
-This allows you to configure the system database before migrating tables into your tenancy system database, run:
+Publish the configuration files and migrations for tenancy.
+This allows you to configure the behavior of the package.

 ```bash
 php artisan vendor:publish --tag=tenancy